blockchain-lab-um/masca/packages/docs/docs/tutorial/rpc-methods.md

 #### Description

-Used to disable popups that show up whenever user tries to save a VC, generate a VP, etc.
+`togglePopups` toggles popups that show up whenever the user tries to save a VC, generate a VP, etc.

 ```typescript
 const response = await ethereum.request({